somefool/habari-extras/plugins/podcast/branches/0.7-1.x/readme.txt

 Cleanup

 Simply deactivating Podcast makes no changes to your database other than taking it out of the list of active plugins.
 If you reactivate it, all your setting will remain in place.
 However, if you feel draconian and decide to stop podcasting completely and wish to remove all podcast related items from your database, refer to the following.
 However, unless you are experienced with database manipulation, you can create problems with your database if you perform any of the following actions.
 Backups are your friend.
 1. The plugin places an 'podcast__feeds' item and an item whose name is preceded by 'podcast__' for each feed you have created in your Options table.
 This can be safely deleted after you uninstall the plugin.
 2. The plugin stores items in the postinfo table for each post which belongs to a feed.
 These are named after the feed to which they belong.
 For example, if you have a feed named 'itunes', they will be named 'itunes.
 These entries can be safely deleted if you uninstall the plugin.
 3. A 'podcast' entry is made in your posttype table.
 After noting it's id number, you can safely delete it.
 4. The content_type for all podcast posts is the same as the podcast id number from the posttype table.
 You can delete these posts completely or change their content_type to one that remains in your posttype table, most likely the 'entry' type.

 Changelog
+Version 1.2
+Fixed: Several of the translatable strings have been updated
+Changed: Made showing the player and showing the download link in posts options.
+You can show just a download link, just a player, or both.

 Version 1.1.2
 Fixed: Podcast posts are included in the main atom feed.
 They are also included in the rss feed if the rss plugin is active.
 Enclosures are properly generated, but if a post contains data for more than one enclosure, an enclosure will be generated for each one. iTunes data is not generated for the site's main feed.